Automatic vehicle location: Early radio-based systems

 Before satellite navigation, early forms of AVL relied on terrestrial radio systems.
 One of the first methods was radio direction finding (RDF), which used triangulation to estimate the location of a vehicle's transmitter based on its signal's bearing from two or more fixed radio sites.
 While functional, its accuracy was limited.

 In the 1970s, some systems were developed that adapted the marine-based LORAN-C navigation system for vehicle use.
 A LORAN receiver in the vehicle would calculate its latitude and longitude and transmit the data via a two-way radio to a central dispatch, where the location would be plotted on a map.
 These systems were functional in coastal areas but were often susceptible to electrical interference in urban environments, which could disrupt the low-frequency radio signals.

 Signpost systems

 For vehicles operating on fixed routes, such as public transit buses or trains, signpost systems were an effective early solution.
 These systems used strategically placed transmitters, or "signposts," along a route.
 As a vehicle passed a signpost, a reader on the vehicle would receive a unique signal and transmit that event back to a central control system.
 This allowed dispatchers to track a vehicle's progress along its route and determine if it was on schedule.
 This method was particularly useful in tunnels or urban canyons where other radio signals were unreliable.

+A 500-bus, signpost-based automatic vehicle monitoring demonstration began at the Chicago Transit Authority in 1969.
+A federal evaluation conducted in 1972 found that the system was not yet fully operational.